gloveboxes/Raspberry-Pi-Kubernetes-Cluster/README.md

 ## Building a Raspberry Pi Kubernetes Cluster

-Building a Kubernetes _Intelligent Edge Device_ on Raspberry Pi is fun, an awesome way to impress your friends, and a great learning experience.
+Building a Kubernetes Intelligent Edge cluster on Raspberry Pi is a great learning experience, a stepping stone to building robust Intelligent Edge solutions, and an awesome way to impress your friends.
 Skills you develop on the _edge_ can be used in the _cloud_ with [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/?WT.mc_id=devto-blog-dglover).

 The Kubernetes cluster is built with Raspberry Pi 4 nodes and is very capable.
 It has been tested with Python and C# [Azure Functions](https://azure.microsoft.com/en-au/services/functions?WT.mc_id=github-blog-dglover), [Azure Custom Vision](https://azure.microsoft.com/en-au/services/cognitive-services/custom-vision-service?WT.mc_id=github-blog-dglover) Machine Learning models, and [NGINX](https://www.nginx.com/) Web Server.